esheldon/xshear/README.md

 Measure the tangential shear around a set of lenses.
 This technique is also known as cross-correlation shear, hence the name xshear

-The code is set up to parallelize across sources as well as lenses.
+Runs of the code is can easily be parallelized across sources as well as lenses.

 Parallelizing across sources makes sense for cross-correlation shear, because the source catalog is generally much larger than the lense catalog.
 The source